 The KMA’s predecessor, the Dulin Gallery of Art, opened in 1961.
 By the middle 1980s the gallery had outgrown its quarters in the 1915 Dulin House, a landmark design of John Russell Pope.
 An ambitious community effort raised $11 million for a state-of-the-art facility overlooking the site of the 1982 World’s Fair in downtown Knoxville.
 In March 1990, the Knoxville Museum of Art opened in its current 53,200 square-foot facility, designed by renowned American architect Edward Larrabee Barnes.
 The exterior of the four-story steel and concrete building, named in honor of Jim Clayton, the largest single contributor to its construction, is sheathed in locally-quarried Tennessee marble.

-Museum tours, workshops, artist residencies, outreach programs, lectures, concerts, classroom programs, and family activities form the core of the museum's educational programming.
-The KMA reaches over 60,000 annually through museum visits, special events, concerts (including the long-running Alive After Five series), and other programs.
-In addition, thousands attend special events sponsored by other community groups held at the museum, which offers reduced or free rental to other not-for-profits.
+Museum tours, workshops, artist residencies, outreach programs, lectures, concerts, classroom programs, and family activities form the core of the museum’s educational programming.
+The KMA reaches over 60,000 annually through museum visits, special events, concerts and other programs.
+In addition, thousands attend special events and community celebrations held in the museum’s beautiful public spaces.

-The museum’s $1.6 million annual operating budget supports a full-time staff of 12 and part-time staff of 18 and comes from individual and corporate donors, museum memberships, rental income, local, state, and federal government grants, and annual fundraising events organized by the KMA Guild (See IRS Form 990 and the Audit Fiscal Year 2010 for detailed financial information.).
+The museum’s approximately $1.7 million annual operating budget comes from individual and corporate donors, museum memberships, rental income, local, state, and federal government grants, endowments, and annual fundraising events organized by the KMA Guild.
 More than 300 volunteers donate in excess of 15,000 volunteer hours each year.
-The KMA has operated in the black for more than a decade, and is committed to the highest ethical and professional standards.
+The KMA has operated solidly in the black for more than a decade, and is committed to the highest ethical and professional standards.
 The KMA was accredited by the American Association of Museums in 1996 and reaccredited in 2005 and 2010.
 AAM accreditation, which certifies a museum’s commitment to excellence, accountability, high professional standards, and continued institutional improvement, is a distinction shared by fewer than 10% of American museums.

 Tuesday - Saturday: 10am-5pm